-- 1. Exhibits must have been constructed during the current year Each rocket must be able to stand freely by itself or be supported on a stand or rail limited to an 8 X 8" square, 3/4" thick with the exception of display rocket class.
+1. Exhibits must have been constructed during the current year Each rocket must be able to stand freely by itself or be supported on a stand or rail limited to an 8 X 8" square, 3/4" thick with the exception of display rocket class.
 SUPPORT RODS MUST REMAIN IN THE UP RIGHT POSI-TION.
 DO NOT ANGLE.
-(Do not submit on launch pad. - 2.
-Rocket paperwork must be entered with each rocket in a 10" X 13" manila envelope, Relevant from http://rocketry.engtech4ks.com/ and include the following: - a.
-The rocket plans or a photocopy of the plans must be inside the envelope; and - b.
-One 8" X 11" page of photos showing the 4-H member constructing the rocket. - c.
-Photos at the launch site at the moment of ignition will be needed for the State Fair. - d.
-Original design rockets must include a summary statement explaining how the rocket was tested for stability prior to flying. - e.
-Do not catch rockets when they return to earth.
-It is an unsafe practice. - 4.
+(Do not submit on launch pad.
+2. Rocket paperwork must be entered with each rocket in a 10" X 13" manila envelope, Relevant from http://rocketry.engtech4ks.com/ and include the following:

+- tested for stability prior to flying. - 4.
 Engines and igniters shall not be exhibited with the rockets. - 5.
-Exhibitors who exhibit a rocket using a size E or larger engine must provide their National Association of Rocketry (NAR) membership number.
-Exhibitors must also be at least 15 years of age.
+Exhibitors who exhibit a rocket using a size E or larger engine must provide their least 15 years of age.